-The University of Texas MD Anderson Cancer Center is one of the world's most respected centers devoted exclusively to cancer patient care, research, education, and prevention.
-MD Anderson Cancer Center is:
+MD Anderson Cancer Center is one of the world's most respected centers devoted exclusively to cancer patient care, research, education, and prevention.
+The center is:

-- The #1 rated cancer center in the nation - Home to six National Academy of Science members - The largest recipient of funds from the National Cancer Institute (NCI) - An NCI designated Comprehensive Cancer Center
+- The #1 rated cancer center in the nation in U.S. News & World Report - Home to six National Academy of Science members - The largest recipient of funds from the National Cancer Institute (NCI) - An NCI designated Comprehensive Cancer Center